 Deering could have rested on the laurels of this success, kept the banjo exactly as it was and it would have continued to be the best and most popular banjo available at the price point.
-But, when Deering discovered the fabulous tone of the “violin grade maple” in the Deering, Vega and Tenbrooks banjos, Greg Deering broke every tradition in the world of music by building every Goodtime banjo with the same three ply, “violin grade maple” rim.
+But, when Deering discovered the fabulous tone of the “violin grade maple” used in all Deering made upperline banjos, Greg Deering broke every tradition in the world of music by building every Goodtime banjo with the same three ply, “violin grade maple” rim.
 He did this without raising the price.
 The same three ply, violin grade maple rim concept that is used in banjos costing more than $32,000 is used in the affordable Goodtime banjos.
 Traditionally, less expensive banjos from other companies have always been made with less expensive materials.
 The Goodtime banjo broke that mold.

 The Sierra banjo, when first introduced, was called “the Standard”.
 It had a rosewood fingerboard, dot inlays on the fingerboard, and a silk screen for the peghead adornment.
 At one point, after customer requests, Greg Deering decided to just make the Standard with an ebony fingerboard - without raising the price.
 Then, when Greg discovered a way to cut inlays by utilizing a new technology, he instantly upgraded the Sierra again by adding some beautiful, maple inlays wrapped around the mother of pearl dots on the Sierra fingerboard.
 Again he did this without raising the price.